|

 the canopy open, but the good news is that the plastic is very clear and

+free of distortion.
 The resin parts are beautifully detailed.
 Seats are cast with

 harnesses in place, and the instrument panel (with integrated coaming)